bernardoamc/minitag/README.md

 This gem should be framework agnostic, let me know if you encounter any problems running this within the framework of your choice.

-## When should I use this?

-- When there's a need to split a test suite into different CI steps.
-- During development, it's helpful to have extra flexibility when running a big test suite.
-- When there are tests that you want to run only occasionality.
-For example, tests that perform network calls or have expensive side effects.

 ## Installation

 Add this line to your application's Gemfile: